-Adventure sports like running, hiking, and biking demand such high levels of endurance that athletes tend to forget about training for strength.
+Adventure sports like running, hiking, and biking demand such high levels of endurance that athletes tend to forget about training for strength building exercises.
 “Most riders think they have to put in more time on the bike to get faster, but incorporating strength training will deliver greater results,” says pro mountain bike trainer James Wilson.
 Wilson, who trains downhill pros, singlespeed champions, and back of the packers alike, developed the MTB Strength Training System, a guide for bikers that puts an emphasis on full-body strength building exercises.
 “Strength equals technical ability on a bike, pure and simple,” Wilson says.

 Most pro coaches from all endurance sports now incorporate strength training in their athletes’ routines.
 We’ve found some of the best strength training exercises geared to specific adventure athletes.
 Use the plan below to get stronger for your favorite sport, or combine the exercises for a full body shake down.